pohlm01/master-thesis/4_comparison.typ

 The Chrome source code solely contains logs that sign with a 256-bit @ecdsa @chromium_ct_log_list.
 Therefore, we assume a 256-bit @ecdsa for the @sct:pl in all cases.

-@tab:bikeshed_size shows example sizes for various parameters used for a @mtc setup.
+@tab:bikeshed_size shows example sizes for various parameters used for an @mtc setup.
-From the number of columns, it becomes obvious that a @mtc contains way less asymmetric cryptography.
+From the number of columns, it becomes obvious that an @mtc contains way less asymmetric cryptography.
 The certificate contains a single key used to protect the integrity of the handshake.
 Together with the length of the inclusion proof, they determine the size of the authentication related cryptography.
 The size of the inclusion proof logarithmically depends on the number of certificates in a batch.
 To estimate the size of the inclusion proof, we checked the number of active certificates for the biggest @ca, Let's Encrypt.
 According to their statistics, there were about 420 million active certificates in October 2024, which matches observations based on certificate transparency logs~@merkle_town @lets_encrypt_stats.
-The logs further show that there are around one billion active certificates in total.
+The logs further reveal that there are around $2 dot 10^9$ active certificates in total.
 For the first estimate of the proof length, we take Let's Encrypt's recommendation to renew certificates every 60 days.
-Knowing that certificates issued by Let's Encrypt are always valid for 90 days, we can deduce that there exist around $420 dot 10^9 dot 60/90 = 280 dot 10^9$ authenticating parties using the services of Let's Encrypt.
+Knowing that certificates issued by Let's Encrypt are always valid for 90 days, we can deduce that there exist around #box($420 dot 10^6 dot 60/90 = 280 dot 10^6$) authenticating parties using the services of Let's Encrypt.
-In a @mtc setup, @ap:pl are recommended to renew their certificates every ten days.
+In an @mtc setup, @ap:pl are recommended to renew their certificates every ten days.
-Assuming that a batch lasts for one hour, each batch contains $(280 dot 10^9)/(10 dot 24) = 1.16 dot 10^9$ certificates.
+Assuming that a batch lasts for one hour, each batch contains $(280 dot 10^6)/(10 dot 24) = 1.16 dot 10^6$ certificates.
-To accommodate this number of assertions, the Merkle Tree requires $ceil(log_2 1.16 dot 10^9)  = 21$ level, resulting in a proof length of 21 hashes.
+To accommodate this number of assertions, the Merkle Tree requires $ceil(log_2 1.16 dot 10^6)  = 21$ level, resulting in a proof length of 21 hashes.
 The current draft only allows #gls("sha")#{"-256"} as the hashing algorithm, and future iterations are unlikely to extend the length of the digest, even if the algorithm is changed.
-Therefore, the proof length for this scenario is $21 dot 32 "bytes" = 672 "bytes"$.
+Therefore, the proof length for this scenario is #box($21 dot 32 "bytes" = 672 "bytes"$).

 The second scenario indicates a worst-case scenario, assuming a big increase in @ap:pl or centralization to a few certificate authorities.
-We map the one billion currently active certificates to one billion @ap:pl, which is very conservative as it ignores the transition periods, which we considered in the first scenario.
+We map the $2 dot 10^9$ currently active certificates to $2 dot 10^9$ @ap:pl, which is very conservative as it ignores the transition periods, which we considered in the first scenario.
-Assuming again that each @ap renews its certificate every ten days and that the batch size is one hour, the above calculation results in a proof length of $832 "bytes"$.
+Assuming again that each @ap renews its certificate every ten days and that the batch size is one hour, the above calculation results in a proof length of $736 "bytes"$.
 It is interesting to realize that for every doubling of @ap:pl, the proof size grows by 32 bytes, as the tree depth grows logarithmically.

 // - 78 RSA 4096 bits
 // - 46 RSA 2048 bits
 // - 4  EC secp256r1
 // - 48 EC secp384r1

-\

 // - There exist ~420M active certificates issued by Let's Encrypt, the biggest of all CAs (Merkle Town 17.10.2024)
 // - Let's Encrypt reports ~420M active certificates (https://letsencrypt.org/stats/ 14.10.2024)